Lilmortal/Initiation/README.md

 Simple tasks to introduce collaborative development

 Level 1:
-Contributors simply add and implement their abstract method.
+Contributors simply add and implement their interface method.